-- Support students with SEN/D and the wider school community. - Plan and deliver individualised programmes where appropriate. - Monitor progress against targets using Pupil Profile Sheets - Contribute to the annual review process, either in person or with a written report. - Work with small groups in or out of the classroom, under the direction of the class teacher. - Support students on educational visits, as required. - Jointly plan with teachers, where appropriate.
+- Support students with SEN/D and the wider school community. - Plan and deliver individualised programmes where appropriate. - Contribute to the annual review process, either in person or with a written report. - Work with small groups in or out of the classroom, under the direction of the class teacher. - Support students on educational visits, as required. - Jointly plan with teachers, where appropriate.